Skip to Content

 Southern California Woodpeckers

-In Southern California, you’ll spot the Gila Woodpecker and the Ladder-backed Woodpecker.
+Southern California hosts two remarkable species: the Gila Woodpecker and Ladder-backed Woodpecker.

 Where to Look for Woodpeckers in California